Craig Field: 2007 Armed Robbery

 After claiming to be the victim of an armed robbery on the night of 18 February 2007 at a hotel in Wagga Wagga, of which he was manager at the time, it was alleged that the robbery had been staged and Field was subsequently charged with recruiting a child to participate in a criminal activity, making a false statement to police and three counts of stealing after a robbery.
 On 11 August 2009, after a four-day trial at Wagga Wagga Court House, Field was acquitted of all charges by a majority (11–1) jury verdict.

 2012 Kelvin Kane case

 On 15 July 2012, Field was arrested and charged with assault occasioning grievous bodily harm after allegedly punching 50-year-old Kelvin Kane outside a hotel in Kingscliff, New South Wales.
 Kane was knocked unconscious and required cardiopulmonary resuscitation when paramedics arrived at the scene.
 He later died in hospital, prompting the charges against Field to be upgraded to murder.
 Field was released from prison on 18 December 2012 after a A$10,000 bail bond was posted, with strict reporting conditions.
 The murder trial, in which Field pleaded not guilty, began in November 2014.
 On 9 December 2014, Field was found not guilty of murder, but guilty of manslaughter over the death of Kane.
 He was sentenced to a maximum of 10 years and a minimum of 7½ years.
 Field was released from prison on 3 January 2022.

+In 2023 it was reported Field was living on the Gold Coast working in construction.
+He was invited to speak with the Manly Sea Eagles about his experiences on and off the field.